 NREM sleep – or Slow Wave Sleep (SWW) – is characterized by slow wave activity with a relatively high amplitude EEG reading, and is further divided into four stages of sleep; stage 1 considered “light sleep” and stages 3 and 4 considered “deep sleep”.

 SWS is thought to play an important role in cerebral restoration and recovery in humans.
 It is the construction phase for ‘restoration’ of the mind-body system, effectively rebuilding itself after each day.
+It becomes imperative that everyone pass this phase with no zero disruptions because if there are any, it’d seriously affect the sleep cycle and take a toll on the health.
+Ensure that you do everything to not agitate your sleep, even if it to soundproof your house from the equipments from www.aquietrefuge.com/acoustical-sealant/.
 Growth hormones are secreted to facilitate the healing of muscles as well as repairing damage to any tissues.
 Also, glial cells within the brain are restocked with sugars to provide energy for the brain.
 SWS is thought to be involved in the maintenance and consolidation of sleep (3), meaning the more sleep we have, the better sleepers we become…at least in theory.
 The opposite also being true, as I’m sure fellow parents of young children will attest to!

 Although there are no hard and fast rules as to how much sleep humans need, the general consensus seems to be that 7-9 hours is optimum for adults (18+ yo) (4).
 An interesting study was carried out amongst adolescents (ave. age 15 yo; famous for their sleeping ability!) that showed athletes who slept on average 8 hours or more per night, were 1.7 times less likely to have had an injury when compared to those that slept less than 8 hours per night (5).